Zynquista Pill Approved for Adults with Type 1 Diabetes in Europe

 SGLT-2 inhibitors pose an increased risk for a type of DKA (known as ‘euglycemic DKA’) because when you use these drugs, insulin doses are generally lower.
 If insulin levels get too low, however, the body breaks down fat for energy, leading to an accumulation of ketones.
 While having some ketones in the blood is not harmful – e.g., ketones that appear in low-carb diets – sustained high ketone levels can result in DKA.
 Learn more about ketones here.
 See our infographic on strategies to reduce risk for DKA here.
 The EMA is limiting use to people with a BMI over 27 because evidence suggests that individuals at this body weight may be at a lower risk of DKA.

-In the United States, the FDA has decided not to approve Zynquista for people with type 1 diabetes at this stage.
+In the United States, the FDA has decided not to approve Zynquista or Farxiga for people with type 1 diabetes at this stage.
 Though FDA did not discuss their approach or reasons publicly, we are hopeful that FDA approval is possible in the future.
-Lexicon and Sanofi, the manufacturers of Zynquista, are currently seeking a meeting with the FDA to determine next steps.
+Lexicon and Sanofi, the manufacturers of Zynquista, and AstraZeneca, the manufacturer of Farxiga, are currently seeking meetings with the FDA to determine next steps.